nearmap/kubefs/README.md

 **When running `kubefs` or `podview` I get `FileNotFoundError: [Error 2] No such file or directory: '/home/user/.kube'`.**

 Your kube config files could not be detected.
+(Does `kubectl` work?)

 If you have `$KUBECONFIG` set make sure it's pointing at one or more valid kube config files, eg.